roti-d/100-days-of-code/log.md

 **Thoughts:**
 - Not sure it was the best use of my time this morning to go through Andrew Ng's ML intro course.
 Might be better off finishing AWS exam or start on a course about RL.

+## Day 29: Aug 2, 2022 (Tue)

+**Today's Progress**:
+- Started doing practice AWS practice exam questions.
+Covered S3, IAM, EC2.
+- Started watching RL tutorials.
+- Continue on day 33 of 100 days of code; reviewed a bit on API.

+**What I learned**:
+- AWS
+  - EBS vs. EFS vs. S3
+    - EFS is for file storage, more expensive, good for use case multiple EC2 needs to connect to the same DB. (regional service)
+    - EBS is for block storage, low-latency; cheaper than EBS, but can only be mounted to 1 EC2.
+AZ service, data is automatically being replicated to multiple zones within the smae AZ.
+    - EC2 is object storage, cheapest among the three.
+Has multiple storage tier, but cannot be mounted to EC2.
+Regional service, allow users to create snapshots and can be move across region.
+  - EBS
+    - SSD vs. HDD
+      - SSD is optimized for IOPS (i.e. like how fast the wheels are spinning)
+      - HDD is optimized for thoughput (i.e like how big the wheels are)
+      - SSD is good for small and random I/O and HDD is good for largle and consistent IOPs.
+- Python
+  - How to use the request package to call an API
+- RL
+  - RL is the intersection of decision making in psychology, machine learning, neuroscience and CS.
+  - The goal for RL is to figure out the best actions to take to maximum the long term expected rewards.
+  - Key components in RL:
+    - Agent (who makes the decision)
+    - Env
+    - State
+    - Decision
+    - Reward
+    - Stocastic component
+  - how does RL differ from supervised learning?
+    - RL has no labels to learn on
+    - Data is dependent on previous data (not IID)
+    - Rewards might be delayed.
+  - Markov process
+  - 3 different types of state
+    - env state, which agents can't see
+    - agent state => how agents see the world
+    - markov state => all history combined and being represented in one single state
+  - The job in RL is to be able to better represent the history so both agent and env can act on.

+**Thoughts:**
+- Reviewing AWS exam makes me feel like I'm not making as much progress :/ I want to wrap this up asap so I can study more on RL.
+- RL seems really interesting, like the science of decision making.

+## Day 30: Aug 3, 2022 (Wed)

+**Today's Progress**:
+- Continue to review on AWS.

+**What I learned**:
+- AWS
+  - going through practice exam questions

+**Thoughts:**
+- Again feel like not making as much progress and not sure if I should keep going with the exam given I will have much less chances of using this.
+But I think I will still keep going and aim to take the exam within the next few days.